-Abstract: The paper considers the problem of converting axioms in predicate calculus to deterministic programs, which are to be used as "rules" by a GPS-type supervisor.
-It is shown that this can be done, but that the "objects" must then contain procedure closures or "FUN-ARG-expressions" which are later applied.
+Abstract-The problem of converting axioms in predicate calculus to deterministic programs, which are to be used as "rules" by a general problem solver (GPS)-type supervisor is considered.
+It is shown that this can be done, but that the "objects" must then contain procedure closures or "FUNARG-expressions" which are later applied.

-Keywords: deduction, theorem-proving, retrieval, non-deterministic, closure, FUNARG-expression.
+Index Terms-Closure, deduction, FUNARG-expression, non-deterministic, retrieval, theorem proving.